Alan Freeman1

 |

 Martha Busse was born circa 1901 at Connecticut.2 She married Raymond Moody Bezanson on 26 October 1921.
-He was 20.1 According to Bristol, Connecticut city directories, Raymond Moody Bezanson and Martha Busse lived at separate addresses for most of the 1930s.
+He was 20.3 According to Bristol, Connecticut city directories, Raymond Moody Bezanson and Martha Busse lived at separate addresses for most of the 1930s.
 As of 1937, Raymond was listed with Susan C. Bezanson, so I presume Raymond and Martha divorced in the mid-1930s.
+She and Raymond Moody Bezanson were divorced before 21 November 1936 when Raymond married his second wife.4 Martha Busse died on 17 April 1985 at Bristol, Connecticut.5

 Citations